ros-industrial-consortium/roadmapping/UseCases.md

 __Scope:__ Additive Manufacturing

 __Description:__ There exist many applications of high-accuracy and small scale additive manufacturing processes such as 3D Printing (FDM) and Selective Laser Sintering (SLS).
 However, there are relatively few examples of large (robot scale) processes which may have lower accuracy requirements (mm instead of microns).
-Envisioned in a capability to 3D "print" materials using robotic technologies that scale in size to civil engineering products.
+Envisioned is a capability to 3D "print" materials using robotic technologies that scale in size to civil engineering products.
 CNC machining path planning is needed for high-accuracy paths (square corners etc.) and potentially very large applications may use mobile navigation technologies.
 Process feedback may be used to adjust the process and path plan in real-time based on the as-built structure.

 __Success Criteria:__